-Prerequisite: Completion of all core course requirements with 2.0 GPA - Co-requisite: None
+Prerequisite: All Program Core Courses - Co-requisite: None

 CM 233 INTRODUCTION TO UNIX/LINUX

 This course introduces the student through use and administration of the Unix and Linux family of Operating Systems.
 The students will learn to install and configure a PC with either Unix or Linux as well as to make changes to the Operating System.
 Topics will include working with the terminal and GUI interfaces, performing administrative tasks such as adding users and groups, and changing file and directory permissions.
 Students will also get a feel for some of the commands used to manage this platform.